icai-imat-deep-learning/deep-learning/labs/l1/solution/README.md

-# Project 1
+# Lab 1

-This project will be graded in the following way, 7 points will be graded by automatic tests, that can be verified by the criteria of a professor if it is necessary.
+This lab will be graded in the following way, 7 points will be graded by automatic tests, that can be verified by the criteria of a professor if it is necessary.
 The remaining 3 points will come from the inspection of the code by a professor.

 The goal of this first lab is to implement the required source code to train and test a neural network to recognize ciphers based on the common dataset denominated MNIST (https://www.kaggle.com/datasets/hojjatk/mnist-dataset).